Condrusi: Name

-They are mentioned as Condrusos and Condrusi by Caesar (mid-1st c.
-BC), and as Condurses by Orosius (early 5th c.
-AD).
+They are mentioned as Condrusi by Caesar (mid-1st c.
+BC), and as Condurses by Orosius (early 5th century AD).

 The meaning of the name Condrusi remains unclear.
-The prefix is most likely the Gaulish con-/com- ('with, together, as well'), and although the translation of the element -drus- is unknown, it is also generally regarded as Celtic.
+The prefix is most likely the Gaulish con-/com- ('with, together, as well') and the element -drūs- is also generally regarded as Celtic, although its meaning is unknown.

 The Condroz region, attested as Pagus Condrustis on an inscription dated 150–160 AD, and as pagus Condrustus in medieval documents, is named after the Germanic tribe.

 Language and culture

 Whether the Condrusi actually spoke a Germanic language remains uncertain.
 From their tribal name, we know that they were influenced by Celtic languages.

 Contemporary reports by Julius Caesar (who classify them as Germani Cisrhenani) and Tacitus (who describes the Germani Cisrhenani as the first called Germani) state that they were also heavily influenced by Germanic peoples on the east of the Rhine river.